 [in brackets, some of the venues where we published on the subject]

 - Online crime modeling: Current security attacks are more often than not financially motivated.
-We postulate that, by getting a more precise picture of the economic interactions between the different actors involved in these attacks, we can better understand which disruptive strategies work best.
+We postulate that, by getting a more precise picture of the economic interactions between the different actors involved, we can better understand how to disrupt or thwart these attacks.
 This line of work is very applied, and combines economic modeling, network measurements, and public policy research.
 [USENIX Sec'15, CCS'14, USENIX Sec'14, ESORICS'14, EC'13, WWW'13, CCS'11, USENIX Sec'11, CCS'10, ...]

 - Security economics: We keep hearing about security attacks and breaches, despite the fact that most security problems have relatively low-cost solutions (e.g., patching, stronger access control, audits).
 I am interested in 1) understanding why, from an economic standpoint, people and corporations are seemingly either not investing enough in security, or investing in the wrong things, and 2) finding out if there are economic remedies or incentive compatible algorithms, that we, as a society, can use to improve this sad state of affairs.
 Behavioral economics, game theory as well as system design play a significant role in this cross-disciplinary work.
 [AAAI'15, IJCAI'13, CSF'11, ESORICS'10, FC'10, EC'08, WWW'08, ...]

 - Usable and secure authentication: Making systems more secure has generally been at odds with what humans are good at; for instance, longer passwords are near-impossible to memorize, complex security policies are ignored and therefore useless, and so forth.
 This has resulted in large security meltdowns.
 Rather than treating human factors as a constraint in secure system design, we try to exploit what people are skilled at to make systems more secure.
 For instance, humans can very quickly recognize patterns, or make inferences from incomplete information.
 Our work in that space finds applications in authentication applications, mobile payment systems, automated teller machines, to name a few.
 [USENIX Sec'15, PETS'15, CHI'15, CHI'14, CCS'13, USENIX Sec'12, SOUPS'12, Oakland'12, CHI'11, FC'11, SOUPS'08, CHI'08, ...]